Karak, Pahang: British colonial era

 Roads linking the town to other population centers, such as one to Mentakab in 1924, were also built.

-In 1939, the town of Karak was listed as a "smaller commercial centre" with a population of at about 300 people.
+In 1939, the town of Karak was listed as a "smaller commercial centre" with a population of about 300 people.

 The town was also visited in January 1928 by Hugh Clifford, the Governor of the Straits Settlements and British High Commissioner in Malaya, where he served from 1927 until 1929, during a tour of Pahang over the new year.
 A former British Resident of Pahang from 1896 to 1900, he stopped in Karak on January 10 to have tea with the local Penghulu chief of the Sabai mukim (sub-district), and was escorted under a royal yellow umbrella upon his arrival.
 He then inspected the town's Malay School, before he was greeted by the manager of the Karak Rubber Estate and its labour force.

-Mining activities were also prevalent in the area, with the Karak Tin Company sited next to the Bentong river, though the mine was closed down in 1957, the year of the country's independence.
+Mining activities were also prevalent in the area, with the Karak Tin Company sited next to the Bentong river, though the mine closed in 1957, the year of the country's independence.